ploidyverse/ploidyverseVcf/inst/doc/ploidyverse_VCF_specification.md

 ```

 A URL and MD5 checksum can also be specified in the contig lines, although I am
-not sure that these are currently supported by VariantAnnotation.
+not sure that these are currently supported by `VariantAnnotation`.

 ## SNP information